bpg/terraform-provider-proxmox/docs/resources/virtual_environment_container.md

         - `unmanaged` - Unmanaged.
 - `pool_id` - (Optional) The identifier for a pool to assign the container to.
 - `started` - (Optional) Whether to start the container (defaults to `true`).
-- `tags` - (Optional) A list of tags of the container.
+- `tags` - (Optional) A list of tags the container tags.
 This is only meta information (defaults to `[]`).
 Note: Proxmox always sorts the container tags.
   If the list in template is not sorted, then Proxmox will always report a difference on the resource.
 You may use the `ignore_changes` lifecycle